Canada is set to legalize recreational pot. What does that mean for legalization in the States?

 Canada’s senate is set to vote Thursday on a national bill that would legalize the recreational use and sale of marijuana.
-If the bill passes, as expected, it will put our northern neighbor on a path to becoming the first industrialized nation (and first G-7 nation) to regulate and tax pot like alcohol.
+If the bill passes, it will put our northern neighbor on a path to becoming the first industrialized nation (and first G-7 nation) to regulate and tax pot like alcohol.
 (Uruguay legalized the recreational use of cannabis in 2013, but has been slow to roll out regulated sales.)

 The House of Commons, Canada’s other legislative house, passed a version of the bill in November 2017, and Prime Minister Justin Trudeau, whose administration proposed the legislation last April, has said he will sign it.
-One of the sponsors of the bill has predicted that legal marijuana dispensaries could be open for business as early as late August or early September, which will make this nation of 36 million people the world’s second largest legal marijuana market, after California.
-(The Trudeau administration had previously said pot shops would open by July.)
+Even if the vote fails Thursday, the Trudeau administration is aiming to pass a bill in time for legal pot shops to open later this summer.
+His administration had previously said pot shops would open for business by July, though one of the sponsors of the bill has predicted that it could be more like late August or early September.
+When they do, this nation of 36 million people will be the world’s second largest legal marijuana market, after California.
 Canada legalized medical cannabis in 2001.

 The bill, called The Cannabis Act, directs Canada’s federal government to license and regulate production, while giving the country’s 10 provinces wide latitude to regulate distribution and sales to adults—sales to minors are banned.
 Many of the provinces are opting for state-run dispensaries, akin to the way liquor is sold in some US states, such as New Hampshire and Virginia.